guigrpa/storyboard/README.md

 ### Listeners

 Logs emitted by stories are relayed by the Storyboard `hub` module to all attached *listeners*.
-Storyboard comes with three listeners built-in:
+Three listeners come built-in:

-* **Console listener**: formats logs and sends them to `console.log` or `console.error`.
+* **Console**: formats logs and sends them to `console.log` or `console.error`.
 You've already seen this listener in action in the previous sections.
-It is automatically enabled in the server, and in development mode in the browser.
+It is automatically enabled in the server, and in development mode (`NODE_ENV` environment variable set to `development` while bundling) in the browser.

-* **Websocket server listener**: encapsulates logs and pushes them in real-time to Websocket clients.
+* **WebSocket Server**: encapsulates logs and pushes them in real time to WebSocket clients.
 It is disabled by default.
-Enable it for [remote access to server stories](#remote-access-to-server-stories)
+Enable it for [remote access to server stories](#remote-access-to-server-stories).

-* **Websocket client listener**: takes logs pushed from the server, as well as local client logs and relays them to the Storyboard DevTools (if installed).
+* **WebSocket Client**: takes logs pushed from the server, as well as local client logs and relays them to the Storyboard DevTools.
 It is automatically enabled in the browser.

 More listeners can be added by the user, e.g. to persist logs in a database, publish them online, etc. Get inspired by [winston](https://github.com/winstonjs/winston)'s or [bunyan](https://www.npmjs.com/package/bunyan)'s plugins.

 ### Remote access to server stories

-Adding remote access to a Node application is easy; just attach the Websocket server listener as follows:
+Adding remote access to a Node application is easy; just attach the WebSocket Server listener as follows:

 ```js
 var storyboard = require("storyboard");